Innovator in the Spotlight

 We aim to harness collected noise data to create solutions that make the world a quieter and healthier place to live in.

-Devansh Kandal
+Devansh Kandpal

 Acoustics R&D Engineer at Sorama and EngD trainee Smart Buildings and Cities at TU/e